Behaviour-related environmental research

 The aim of our research

-Actors from different spheres of society have called for behavioural changes, e.g. with regard to housing, food and mobility, in order to cope with global challenges such as climate change or loss of biodiversity.
+Actors from different spheres of society have called for behavioural changes, e.g. with regard to agriculture, housing, food and mobility, in order to cope with global challenges such as climate change, loss of biodiversity or sustainable ressource use.
 Understanding the potential for such behavioural changes involves looking at interdependencies between social settings and psychological factors, the differences between behaviour at social (or group) and individual level, and taking into account complexity, uncertainty and conflicting interests.

 Our research group links research on the natural environment and human behaviour in order to address the following questions: How do human beings perceive and evaluate environmental problems?
 What affects pro-environmental behaviour among individuals and members of social groups?
 How can we design interventions for environmental and sustainability-related issues that take differences in human experience and behaviour into account?